 You may need to do this in batches as the patties should be apart from each other to prevent sticking.

-- When shaping the vegetarian patties - have a bowl of cold water prepared next to you to dip your fingers in between.
+- When shaping the broccoli patties - have a bowl of cold water prepared next to you to dip your fingers in between.
 Things will get sticky!

 - You can add less breadcrumbs and flour to these for a lighter patties.
 But they will hold their shape better with the amount instructed in the recipe.